carlo-bruno/fend-project-memory-game/README.md

 #### A Udacity Project

-The HTML and CSS is provided by Udacity.
+The HTML and CSS files are provided by Udacity.
 It displays a static version of the Memory Game project.
-The JavaScript contains a *shuffle* function.
+The JavaScript file also contains a *shuffle* function.

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Built With

++ HTML
++ CSS
++ JavaScript ES6

 Toolkits
 + [Font Awesome](https://fontawesome.com/) Icons